World Wide Military

 Australia

 The Australian Army has ordered 59 M1A1 Abram tanks by General Dynamic Land systems.
 These tanks will be delivered to the army in june and december 2006.
-The abrams tanks will replace the leopard tanks.
-The M1A1 abrams tanks will not be new manufactured but are old tanks from the United States Army which will be completely disassembled, overhauled and refurbished to like-new “zero-mileage” condition.
+The abrams tanks will replace the leopard 1 tanks.
+The M1A1 abrams tanks will be second-hands tanks from the United States Army which will be completely disassembled, overhauled and refurbished to like-new “zero-mileage” condition.

-These tanks have a cruise range of more than 480km, the ability the ability to reach speeds of 66 kph on-road and up to 48 kph off-road (while carrying a crew of four and ammunition).
-They will be delivered with a 120 mm smooth-bore canon and are also armoured with a .50 caliber machine gun for the tank commander and are having 2x 7.62 machine guns.
+These tanks have a cruise range of more than 480km, the ability to reach speeds of 66 kph on-road and up to 48 kph off-road (while carrying a crew of four and ammunition).
+They will be delivered with a 120 mm smooth-bore canon and are also armored with a .50 caliber machine gun and 2x 7.62mm machine guns.
 The tank can use advanced kinetic energy ammunition.